 Best Ski Cruisers in New England

-Ben Hewitt is a former Eastern editor at SKIING magazine and a devotee of winter sun, soft snow, and freshly groomed trails.
+Ben Hewitt is a regular contributor to Yankee Magazine, former Eastern editor at SKIING magazine, and a devotee of winter sun, soft snow, and freshly groomed trails.
 Here are his picks for the best ski cruisers in New England, in no particular order.

 1. Cannon, Vista Way Stunning views of Franconia Notch combine with a pitch that’s shallow enough to allow for sightseeing but still steep enough for carving speed.
 All this on Bode Miller’s hometown hill.
 Cannon Mountain Franconia, NH 603-823-8800 cannonmt.com